pce-devel/PCE_Keyboard/README.md

 the 1980's.

-While many of the special Japanese keys still exist on a modern Japanese keyboard (such as HENKOU, KETTEI, KANA), the "ZENKAKU" key is now labelled "HAN/ZEN KANJI" (for narrow or full-width characters), and all of these keys have changed position and/or size/shape.
+While many of the special Japanese keys still exist on a modern Japanese keyboard (such as HENKOU, KETTEI, KANA), all of these keys have changed position and/or size/shape and/or name (for example, the "ZENKAKU" key, for narrow or full-width characters, is no labelled "HAN/ZEN KANJI").

-MISSING from today's keyboard, the following keys used to exist: GRPH, PC, and several keys on the numeric keypad (',' , '=', CLR and HELP).
+**MISSING** from today's keyboard, the following keys used to exist: GRPH, PC, and several keys on the numeric keypad (',' (comma), '=', CLR and HELP).
 Also, STOP and COPY (to the left of the PC-88 function keys).

 See the "PC-88 Similarities" section below for a picture of a PC-88 keyboard.

-### Differences in Usage from Modern Japanese Keyboards
+### Differences in Entry from Modern Japanese Keyboards

-The main entry method for Japanese text today is by typing Romaji, while the keyboard is in "Japanese" language mode.
-This input method is switched in the Operating System by a special key sequence.
-Many modern Japanese keyboards still have hiragana printed on the keys next to the roman letters; this is in order to support another, older hiragana input method.
+The main entry method for Japanese text today is by typing Romaji, while the keyboard is in "Japanese" "Japanese" language mode, and being prompted with various ways that it could be written - in both kanji and kana.
+This input method is switched between languages and even input methods in the Operating System by special key sequences.
+Many modern Japanese keyboards still have hiragana printed on the keys next to roman letters;
+this is in order to support another, older hiragana input method.

 Without going into too much detail, this older method is the one which was primarily in use at the time of the PC-88 and Tsuushin Keyboards.
 The mode would be switched by using the HENKOU,